Intrigue in the World of Photography II: The Fake Man Ray Prints

 Of course, I’d be able to provide explicit information on this topic and neatly tie up the ends of this issue if the cost to ship one journal from the US weren’t $40.

-Well, thanks to IFAR I was able to read Steven Manford’s article.
-And since this issue is getting more unwieldy with every word I type, I’ve decided to dedicate a separate issue to his article and analyses within.
+Well, with many grateful thanks to IFAR, I was able to read Steven Manford’s article.
+And since this issue is getting more unwieldy with every word I type, I’ve decided to dedicate a separate issue to his article and the analyses contained within.
+But before I go, Manford does emphasise that the Bokelberg scandal was not a particularly elegant one.
+In his view, the hoax only succeeded because the Man Ray scholarly circle was perhaps not as informed as it is today.

 On this occasion, and somewhat unsurprisingly, none.
 Despite the original drama having unfolded over twenty years ago, the danger of fakes in the market is still present.
 One imagines that as long as the market for Man Ray prints continues to strengthen, so the desire to profit off this will continue.